gerekper/ganjaking/wp-content/plugins/polylang-wc/readme.txt

 This extension can be used either with the free version of Polylang or in combination with Polylang Pro.

 == Changelog ==

+= 1.9.2 (2023-12-12) =

+* Fix broken shop rewrite rules when saving WooCommerce settings.
+* Fix wrong terms shown after product attributes have been updated with the button "Save attributes".
+* Fix countries list translation when the language is set from the content.
+* Fix a fatal error in cart with Composite products.
+* Fix variable products not copied when translating a product bundle.
+* Fix resources not shown when bulk translating bookable products.

+= 1.9.1 (2023-11-14) =

+* Add compatibility cart and checkout blocks in WC 8.3
+* Fix product page for themes not decalring support to WooCommerce when the language is set from the content

 = 1.9 (2023-10-09) =